Sharp Brains: Brain Fitness and Cognitive Health News

 Mind Teaser: Consider Linda

-Consider Linda, a 31-year-old woman, single and bright.
-As a student, she was deeply concerned with discrimination and social justice and also participated in anti-nuclear protests.
+Please consider Linda, a 31-year-old woman, single and bright.
+When she was a student, both in high school and college, she was deeply concerned with discrimination and social justice, and also participated in anti-nuclear protests.

-Which is more probable? (a) Linda is today a bank teller; (b) Linda is a bank teller and active in the feminist movement.
+Which is more probable about Linda’s occupation today? (a) Linda is a bank teller; (b) Linda is a bank teller and active in the environmental movement.

-If you answered (b), you are wrong.
-At least you are in good company (that’s what I answered the first time I saw this teaser in one of my Stanford Organizational Behavior classes).
+If you answered (b), you are wrong, and in good company.
+That’s what most of my colleagues and I answered the first time we saw this teaser in one of our Stanford Organizational Behavior classes.

-It is more probable that Linda is a bank teller, which is a whole category, that she is both a bank teller AND active in the feminist movement, which is a subset of that category.
+It is more probable that Linda is a bank teller, which is a whole category, that she is both a bank teller AND also active in the environmental movement, which is a subset of that whole category.

 A recent Wall Street Journal article explains the phenomenon: